Dottn/ArchivalTools/readme.md

 The script uses the python modules lxml, yurl, and requests.
 They can be installed by running:

-`python -m pip install lxml requests`
+`python -m pip install lxml requests YURL`

+Alternatively:

+`python -m pip install -r requirements.txt`

 ### Usage